jonathanabennett/jonathanabennett.github.io/content/experience/ris.md

 Breaking problems into smaller sub-problems is an essential skill if you wish to create programs on your own.
 If you cannot do that, it becomes incredibly difficult to figure out where you should start working on the problem.
-My curriculum at RIS spent considerable time exercising the skill of identifying the large problem, it’s sub-problems, and their sub-problems.
+My curriculum at RIS spent considerable time exercising the skill of identifying the large problem, its sub-problems, and their sub-problems.
 I also taught the students to think about how best to define the boundaries of a given problem.
 These exercises equipped my students with the skills needed to design a computer program.

 ## Debugging
 Debugging is the process of removing defects from software.
-It is an incredibly challenging task, and according to a variety of studies conducted of professional programmers over the last 40 years, programmers spend 30 to 60% of their time debugging.
+It is an incredibly challenging task, and according to a variety of studies conducted of professional programmers over the last forty years, programmers spend 30 to 60% of their time debugging.
 It is also an incredibly frustrating process for beginners for a wide variety of reasons, some of which are explored in my master’s thesis.

 I taught debugging through three major streams of delivery.
 First, we did regular “speed debugging” activities to start the class in which the students were exposed to the most common typos found in student code and asked to spot them.
 For these, I used Quizizz to deliver the activity and I tracked the class wide average as a challenge to improve their class’s results over time.
 Second, I engaged in group debugging of the teacher’s code.
 This was done to normalize the idea that making mistakes is part of computer programming, and so it is OK if your code has mistakes in it.
+This helps kids develop a growth mindset that builds confidence in students as they struggle with setbacks and failures across all subjects.
 These debugging sessions focused on bugs where the code appears to work but is incorrect.
 Most commonly, these kinds of bugs center around failures to define the boundaries of a given problem or sub-problem.
 Finally, students were asked to debug code they have not written.
 This is a common activity for professional programmers, but it also is important because it teaches students how to read code and understand what it does before they start changing it.

 # Robotics
 The second year, I added Robotics courses, which adopted the NGSS Engineering standards for Middle School.
-This class was structured around the creation and maintenance of an Engineering Notebook, which documented the development and design of their robots over the course of the semester.
+This class was structured around the creation and maintenance of an engineering notebook, which documented the development and design of their robots over the course of the semester.

 I selected the engineering notebook as the primary means of assessment because constructing a robot is not the primary